 Backfill: The provision of personnel resources to fill the position of a law enforcement officer, who is traveling to or from, attending or conducting training, is allowable.
 Actual salary and overtime, not to exceed $50, per hour is allowable.

 Allowable Peace Officer and Professional Trainer Instructor Fees: Instructor fees, per diem, travel costs (in and out of state) and lodging are allowable costs to compensate instructors who conduct training for law enforcement agencies.

 Allowable Training Supplies: Supplies are items that are expended or consumed during the course of the training class such as targets, ammunition, Simunitions, printing, manuals, field guides, etc. These materials are allowable costs.

 Allowable Equipment Purchases: The purchase of equipment that facilitates training is allowable.
 Examples include, but are not limited to; firearms and driving simulators, ammunition, Simunitions, track car maintenance, shooting range and drive track upgrades and improvements, on line training subscriptions, etc.

 The program year (the starting and ending date of the POST grant) is July 1st through June 30th.
 All grant agreements/contracts for grant funds will begin on their Effective Date (the date the agreement/contract is signed by the State Controller delegate) and terminate June 30th.
 All funds must be encumbered and liquidated prior to June 30th.
 Funds may not be rolled over or continued past June 30th.

-To be eligible to apply for a grant award an applicant must be a local government, college, university, or not for profit organization providing peace officer training programs.
+Eligible applicants must be a local government, college, university or not-for-profit for the purpose of funding peace officer training programs.